KDCinfo/snippets/kd_recall.md

 - [web] Added boilerplate templates.
 Added side drawer.
 Reduced placeholder text.
 - [web] Still working on preferences page.
 - [web] Made landing page responsive.
 Added contact form.
 Moved kdrecall.js include into _bottom.
 Added placeholder for links to app store.

+> 2020-08-17

+- Finished outline of structure for the primary files (index, login, logout, preference, meta, _bottom)
+- Finished extrapolation of asset usage for same files (CSS, JS, [meta: css], [_bottom: js])
+- Finished colorizing outlined usage in RightNote.
+  This allowed me to spot who is including what and where, thus spotting and removing two double-calls to kdrecall.js.
+- Finished layout of preferences page in drawio.
+Created two views; wide and thin.
+Exported as PNG.
+- Started a bit on FAQ/terms/privacy wording (copied files from PetRefApp same as contact form).
+- Worked a bit on preferences page.
+Now that I can see what I'm aiming for, got all the HTML elements lined up and ready for CSS formatting.